ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 	![uie-folder](.\images\image26.png)

-**Note: After installing crawlers for the first time, it is a good idea to restart UIE discovery crawler services.**
+**Note**: After installing crawlers for the first time, it is a good idea to restart UIE discovery crawler services.

 ### Install UIE Crawlers